 Research in our lab focuses on neuroethological questions such as neural decision-making and sensorimotor plasticity in a behavioral context.
-More specifically, we are studying how the environment modifies the expression of adaptive behaviors at the level of individual neurons.
+More specifically, we study how the environment modifies the expression of adaptive behaviors and individual neurons.

 We employ a wide range of approaches including high-speed video analysis of behavior, in vivo electrophysiology, neuroanatomy, immunohistochemistry, and pharmacology.
 Most recently, we also use the Mauthner cell system as an identifiable target for single-cell molecular biology.

 I) To determine the neural mechanisms that underlie the sensory phenomenon prepulse inhibition

 II) The social and ecological regulation of anxiety-related behavior, startle escape behavior and prepulse inhibition in African cichlid fish

 III) Dendritic integration of complex visual and auditory stimulation and decision computation in the Mauthner cell